Short Stories: ‘I Know Mister NAMM personally …’

 Paul disappeared around the corner of the lobby while I dragged the amplifier up to an unmanned section of the registration counter, wheezing slightly.
 One of the ladies working there approached me, looking authoritative.

 “I’m afraid that this window is closed right now, sir.
 If you wish to register you must get in one of the other lines.”
 She indicated the rows of people that vanished off the horizon.
 She then gave me a perfunctory smile and turned her back on me.

 It was time for tact.
 It was early in the day and yet she was probably already tired and not at all thrilled about the prospect of signing in all of the people confronting the counter.
-The right approach win her sympathy and get me the badges without too much of a wait.
+The right approach would win her sympathy and get me the badges without too much of a wait.

 “Registration, hell,” I said in an even, but slightly raised, tone of voice.
 “I need FOOD and SEX.”
 The declaration caught her midstep and swung her around.
 The lobby got noticeably quieter.
-I threw my heavily-loaded Halliburton on the desk and snapped open the latches.
+I threw my heavily loaded Halliburton on the desk and snapped open the latches.
 She flinched perceptibly.

 Pretending to ignore my last statement, she reiterated her position.
 “I’m sorry sir, but this window is closed for lunch.”

 She was playing it cool, uncertain what the next move was to be.
 I leaned closer to her over the counter, still breathing a little hard.
 I was in control now.
 I had her attention, and it would be a simple thing to sweet-talk two name-tags out of her.